Snap: Can You Trust Change?

 The quarter for Snap was not only dismal on a revenue front, a user growth front, and a hardware front but the narrative for changing the foundation of the app itself is the worst news yet.
 While most may say change is good in this case in order to reinvigorate growth to drive users and advertisers to the platform, this management team has shown it is not visionary and unable to execute.

 There's still no incentive to put money toward an investment in Snap as the company has not proven it's capable of the massive amount of growth needed to offset a massive investment in its core app.
-While I do think management has come to face reality and has fallen away from the arrogant attitude it had just six months prior, there's has no evidence its able to execute what is seemingly an IPO turnaround - a concept which says it all.
+While I think management has come to face reality and has fallen away from the arrogant attitude it had just six months prior, there's no evidence it's able to execute what is seemingly an IPO turnaround - a concept which says it all.

 If you'd like to be made aware of my opinion and analysis in the future on Snap, along with other tech and social media companies, then I encourage you to follow me by clicking the "Follow" link at the top of this page next to my name.